jtfalkenstein/PharmacyLocator/README.md

 dataset was very small.
 It is accessed using php's PDO library.
 *   PHP-DI for dependency injection.
 It is installed via Composer.
-I chose this because I wanted to decouple the application in the areas where it counted, specifically in the way configurations, database access, and output serialization is used.
+I chose this because I wanted to decouple the application in the areas where it counted, specifically in the way configurations, database access, and output serialization are used.
 Even though I chose SqLite for this particular application, it would be very possible to swap out the single SqlitePharmacyRepo class with a different class that implements IPharmacyRepo (say, one that uses MySql), and everything would still work.
 The only